 Every January, the prospect of a new year imbues us with a sense of possibility.
-With 365 days stretching out before us, we set lofty resolutions to meditate twice a day, eat well, and wake up for early morning runs, which are ambitious goals that, unfortunately, often fall by the wayside come January 14.
+With 365 days stretching out before us, we set lofty resolutions to meditate every day, eat well, and wake up for early morning runs, which are ambitious goals that, unfortunately, often fall by the wayside come January 14.

 Straight from the pages of the publisher's latest travel guide, Wellness Escapes, here are five Lonely Planet editor-approved wellness retreats that will help you become the person you want to be in 2019, no matter your goal for the New Year.

-The Retreat: Villa Stéphanie in Baden-Baden, Germany
+1. Villa Stéphanie in Baden-Baden, Germany

 The Goal: To detox and to combat stress, anxiety, and fatigue.